 Use of the wording ‘deployment date’ was questioned in detail with concerns that this was ambiguous.
 RA Member stressed the importance of consistency advising that similar drafting had been used elsewhere.
 Several members also shared this concern and alternative drafting was explored.
 Observer voiced serious reservations about possible clauses in the enduring code with no end date.

+It was proposed that the FRR can explain the context that the deployment date is related to the expiration of the application of the interim solution under MOD_09_18 (as opposed to the commencement of the application of the interim solution under MOD_09_18).
+The aim is to clarify in the definition of “MOD_09_18 Deployment Date” that the application of the interim solution falls away once the enduring solution currently being addressed under MOD_03_18 comes into force.
+The definition of “MOD_03_18 Deployment Date” and how it is described should bear this in mind.

 Supplier member proposed legal drafting that the committee agreed with – version 3.0 contains the agreed drafting.